 When issuing new shares, employees eligible to subscribe may include those meeting specific criteria from controlling or subsidiary companies.
+The conditions and subscription methods are authorized by the Board of Directors.
 The recipients eligible to receive employee stock warrants from the company may include employees of controlling or subsidiary companies who meet specific conditions.
+The terms and purchase methods are determined by the resolution of the Board of Directors.

 Employees from controlling or subsidiary companies who meet specific conditions may be eligible to receive restricted stock awards from the company.
+The conditions and purchase methods are authorized by the resolution of the Board of Directors.

-The treasury shares purchased by the company may be transferred to employees of controlling or subsidiary companies who meet certain conditions at a shareholder meeting where over half of the shareholders representing the total issued shares are present.
-Furthermore, issuance can only proceed if more than two-thirds of the voting rights of attending shareholders agree.
+The treasury shares purchased by the company may be transferred to employees of controlling or subsidiary companies who meet certain conditions.
+The conditions and transfer methods are authorized by the resolution of the Board of Directors.